Bimodular continuous attractor neural networks with static and moving stimuli: Moving Inputs

-As the strength of moving stimulus increases, module $m$ is able to build strong and stable responses.
-Due to the repulsion by the static input, the bump is repelled from the static input and drift with a low velocity, resulting in the {\it unpinned phase}.
-The drift velocity has the same direction as that of the moving input, with the bump attracted forward towards the moving input when the latter is ahead, or attracted backward towards the moving input when the latter is behind (see Fig. \ref{fg6}(f)).
+As the strength of the moving stimulus increases, module $m$ is able to build strong and stable responses.
+Due to the repulsion by the static input, the bump is repelled from the static input and drift with a low velocity, resulting in the unpinned phase.
+The drift velocity has the same direction as that of the moving input, with the bump attracted forward towards the moving input when the latter is ahead, or attracted backward towards the moving input when the latter is behind (see Fig. \ref{fg6}(f), where the green curve indicates the drifting motion of the center of mass).
 The bump motion is heavily affected by the presence of the static input, which forms a barrier to the bump motion, causing the drift of the bump to slow down and reverse from forward attraction to backward attraction.

 As the moving input strength continues to increase, the bump trajectory follows the moving input closer.
-As a result, the forwardly-attracted segment of the bump trajectory and the backwardly-attracted segment become disconnected, A discontinuous jump of the center of mass of the bump can be observed (see Fig. \ref{fg6}(g)).
-On further increase of the moving input strength, the moving bump is able to overcome the barrier of the static input, and the two segments of the bump trajectory reconnect.
-However, the reconnection takes place in the forward direction, in contrast to the backward connection when the moving input strength is weak (see Fig. \ref{fg6}(h)).
-Hence, the bump is able to catch up with the moving input, and the network enters the tracking phase (see Fig. \ref{fg6}(i)) with $\sigma_m^2 < \sigma_s^2$.
+When the input is strong enough, the bump is able to catch up with the moving input, and the network enters the tracking phase (see Fig. \ref{fg6}(g)) with $\sigma_m^2 < \sigma_s^2$.

-Figure \ref{fg6} summarizes the tracking dynamics of the bimodular CANNs under weak inter-modular couplings.
-As we have shown, a pair of inhibitory and excitatory weak inter-modular couplings can give rise to a rich spectrum of behaviors due to the competition between the direct external input and the indirect input through the inter-modular couplings.